anwalker293/anwalker293/README.md

 * 🌍  I'm presently based in Portland, Oregon
 * ✉️  You can contact me at [alexwalker293@gmail.com](mailto:alexwalker293@gmail.com)
-* 🚀  I'm currently working on sharpening my data structures and algorithms skills
+* 🚀  I'm currently working on creative front-end projects
 * 🖥️  I'm learning Three.js
 * 🤝  I'm open to collaborating on projects

 ---